 Taste of Turkey with Cappadocia Tour visits Turkey's most-loved highlights.
 The main attractions are (Istanbul) Topkapi Palace, Grand Bazaar and (Cappadocia) Red Valley with its numerous caves houses connected by tunnels.
-Underground City and Cavusin Village with its labyrinth of rock houses scattered into rock formations
+Spend a day in Bursa, also known as the Green city with its dramatic mountain backdrop.
+Continue to Cappadocia.
+Visit the Underground City and Cavusin Village with its labyrinth of rock houses scattered into rock formations

 No long travel journeys as we included domestic flights to and from Cappadocia